ihawp/card_game_simulation/README.md

 If any player draws the Ace of Spades they can redeem it to immediatley become the dealer, or discard it.

 The first dealer is determined by pulling cards  (every player gets a card) from the pile until only one person has the highest value card.

+A dealer becoming the dealer does not make it the dealers turn, if the circle has a direction and it is not whoever just became the dealers turn, the dealer must continue dealing in that direction.
+Once it is the dealers turn again they can utilize the listed options for their potential card.

 ## Dealer: Tap Out
 A dealer can "tap out" and the player to their left will become the dealer.